52 years of 'Sesame Street' history

 More experimentation with format and curriculum took place in season 46, with episodes centered on a single theme, fewer Muppets featured throughout the season, and fewer parody and celebrity segments produced.
 This season’s goal and overarching theme was to teach kids how to show kindness.

 2016: Meet Zari, the first Afghan Muppet

 Afghanistan’s co-production of "Sesame Street," "Baghch-e-Simsim," introduced the first Afghan Muppet named Zari.
 Zari’s character promoted gender equity and in doing so, served as a role model for Afghan children.
 She loved sports, had an appetite for education, and aspired to have a career.
 These things made Zari another pioneering character under the "Sesame Street" brand and a force for positive social change.

-[Pictured: Raziya Nazari prepares a Muppet named "Zari" for a recording at an Afghan television studio in Kabul.]
+[Pictured: A Muppet named "Zari" at an Afghan television studio in Kabul.]

 2017: Meet Julia, the first Muppet with autism

 In 2017, Julia was introduced to the "Sesame Street" cast as the first Muppet with autism.
 Her arrival was met with overwhelming gratitude from those whose lives are affected by autism in many ways.
 Julia’s existence marked another representation milestone, giving kids with autism the opportunity, perhaps for the first time, to meet and learn from someone on TV who was just like them.

 [Pictured: Muppet Julia from the "Meet Julia" episode.]